gianni-rosato/svt-av1-psy/Docs/Appendix-Restoration-Filter.md

   - Design one of the two filters while holding the second filter fixed, then repeat the process

-The filter is designed over windows of size 64x64 in the reference picture.
-The filter taps are either 7, 5, or 3 for luma and 3 or 5 for chroma.
+The filter is designed over windows of size 64x64.
+The filter taps are either 7, 5, or 3 for luma and 5 or 3 for
+chroma.

-### 2. Implementation [To be completed]
+### 2. Implementation

 **Inputs to rest\_kernel**: Output frame of the CDEF filter.

 **Outputs of rest\_kernel**: Restored picture, filter parameters.

-**Control macros/flags**:
+**Control flags**:

 ##### Table 1.
 Control flags for the Wiener filter.